How to Link Google Ads & Search Console to Understand Your Paid & Organic Search Relationship

 In this post, I am going to explain how you can better understand your organic and paid search relationship by covering:

-- How to link your Google AdWords and Search Console accounts
+- How to link your Google Ads (formerly known as AdWords) and Search Console accounts

 - How to run your paid and organic report